 10. Turn on Power-Saving Mode

 In your manufacturer’s settings, you should be able to find an option to turn on a battery-saving mode.
-This prevents your phone from constantly updating apps, dims the screen slightly, turns off vibrations, and other energy-draining processes.
-Doing this can help your phone last longer on a single charge and so your battery doesn’t do this:
+For iPhones you can access this under Settings > Battery or Settings > Control Center for Androids you can access this under Apps > Settings > Battery.
+This setting prevents your phone from constantly updating apps, dims the screen slightly, turns off vibrations, and other energy-draining processes.
+It also reduces the amount of things you can do on your phone drastically such as preventing you from accessing most apps.
+Doing this does help your phone last longer on a single charge so your battery doesn’t do this:

 11. Stop Using That Cheap Charger

 We’ve all been there; your cord has frayed, broken, gotten lost, or is otherwise not usable, so you break down and buy the cheap one from the gas station or whathaveyou.
 This is fine in a pinch, but the problem is that unapproved charging cables often times give your battery too much juice at once, at the expense of your battery’s longevity.
 These can often overheat your battery and cause damage over time.
 (The same is true of portable cell phone chargers, which are meant to be used in emergencies, not as a replacement for an actual charger and cable.)
 It’s lot like putting unleaded gas into a high-end sports car that needs Super Premium or trying to bulk up your muscles but only eating hamburgers off the value menu.
 Your phone needs just the right amount of energy in the right amounts.
 Only buy officially approved chargers for your phone and save yourself the higher cost of replacing your phone sooner rather than later.